yuta-51/portfolio/index.md

 ### Background & Misc.
 > Greetings!
 My name is Yuta Akiya and I am 21 years old.
 I was born in Okazaki, Japan and moved to Southern California when I was 3 years old.
+During grade school, I played a total of 9 years of baseball including travel and high school level play.
 At 17, I graduated from Palm Desert High School and enrolled into Cal Poly Pomona as a computer engineering student.
 My interest in computer engineering came from my hobby of putting together desktop computers.
 I wanted to know more about how they allow us to do everyday things like surf the web, display things to our monitors, and run applications.